 Setup Analog Digital Converter (ADC)

 We configure ADC in setupADC function using ADCMUX which lets us select Analog Input Pin and Standard Voltage Source for Comparison.
 ADCSCRx are control and status registers that let us enable and start conversion of analog signal.
 They also allow us to setup interrupt once the conversion is completed and adjust the 10-bit result.
 We have setup the interrupt and left adjusted the result.
 DIDR0 allows us to disable digital input on analog pins.
-We have used all the analog pins available and thus disable digital input on all pins.
+We have used all the analog pins available and thus disabled digital input on all pins.

 Setup Transmitter and Receiver